 These snowmobile trails at Ten Mile Sno-Park are maintained and groomed by the La Pine Lodgepole Dodgers Snowmobile Club, which also maintains OHV trails in the summer.

-See the official snowmobile trail map.
+Check out the updated Ten Mile Sno-Park snowmobile trail map.

-Winter Hiking
+Winter Hiking at Ten Mile

 Winter hiking is possible at Ten Mile Sno-Park, but caution should be taken as there is almost always snow on the ground during the winter months.